garrettgu10/journal-api/README.md

 This API does not allow you to read entries, only create new ones.

+## Deploying App
+Make a `.env` file based on the provided `.env_example` file, and deploy the app using `./run.sh`.
+I also put mine behind an nginx reverse proxy so I can use HTTPS easily.

 ## Building `/static`

 The /static directory was added for deployment convenience & it's just a copy of a build from [https://github.com/garrettgu10/journal-frontend](https://github.com/garrettgu10/journal-frontend)